ClickCease

 10 Common Causes of Alcoholism

 There is no single cause of alcoholism.
-Each person that ends up struggling with this form of substance abuse has their own unique story.
+Each person who ends up struggling with this form of substance abuse has their own unique story, shaped by biology, environment, and personal circumstances that intersect in complex ways.

-As the Cleveland Clinic excellently states, alcohol use disorder (or alcoholism) is a medical condition where a person is unable to control their heavy or frequent drinking.
-They continue to drink in an unhealthy manner despite knowing that their behavior could result in negative or devastating consequences.
+As the Cleveland Clinic excellently states, Alcohol use disorder (AUD), commonly called alcoholism, is a medical condition where a person cannot control their heavy or frequent drinking.
+They continue drinking in an unhealthy manner despite knowing their behavior could result in negative or devastating consequences.
+The progression into full addiction is usually gradual, and withdrawal from alcohol can produce serious physical symptoms.

 Alcohol disorders develop when a person’s drinking habits cause chemical changes in their brain.
 The progression into a full addiction is usually gradual and withdrawal from alcohol can produce physical symptoms.